-Background While several studies have found fatigue to be the single most prevalent, severe, and disabling symptom in cancer patients – exceeding even pain – it remains both underrecognized and poorly treated by physicians (1).
+Background: While several studies have found fatigue to be the single most prevalent and disabling symptom in cancer patients – exceeding even pain – it remains both underrecognized and poorly treated (1).
 This Fast Fact reviews diagnostic and treatment approaches in the palliative care setting.

-Characteristics of Cancer Related Fatigue (CRF) CRF is a persistent sense of tiredness/diminished energy related to cancer and/or its treatment, which is not relieved by rest, and which causes diminution in functional capacity and quality of life.
-Additional proposed ICD-10 features include: diminished concentration; diminished motivation; insomnia or hypersomnia; nonrestorative sleep; short-term memory deficits, and marked emotional reactivity to fatigue that are not primarily consequences of depression.
+Characteristics of Cancer Related Fatigue (CRF): CRF is a persistent sense of tiredness/diminished energy related to cancer and/or its treatment, which is not relieved by rest, and which causes diminution in functional capacity and quality of life (1,2).
+Additional proposed ICD-10 features include diminished concentration; diminished motivation; insomnia or hypersomnia; nonrestorative sleep; short-term memory deficits and marked emotional reactivity to fatigue that are not primarily consequences of depression.

-Causes CRF is often multifactorial, with biochemical, physiological, psychological, and behavioral dimensions that remain poorly defined.
-Assessment is aimed at identifying correctable causes and determining the impact of CRF on both patients and caregivers.
+Causes: CRF is often multifactorial, with biochemical, physiological, psychological, and behavioral dimensions that remain poorly defined.
+Assessment is aimed at identifying correctable causes and determining the impact of CRF on both patients and caregivers with regards to quality of life (QOL).
 Common causes of CRF include:

 - Nutritional imbalance/impairment

 - Hypoxemia, or severe anemia (e.g., Hb ≤7 g/dL)

 - Systemic infection and/or or significant organ dysfunction (e.g., heart, liver, kidney, lung)

 - Electrolyte abnormalities (e.g., ↓Na+, ↓K+, ↓Mg++, ↑Ca++)

 - Sleep disturbances such as insomnia or sleep apnea